hamzaMansoor1236/ExpressJS_02_Back_End_Express_App_With_HTTP_Methods/README.md

- This is the basic app that deals the PUT POST UPDATE DELETE requests
+ This is the basic express app that deals the PUT POST UPDATE DELETE requests